-Montrose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Montrose is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Montrose who work in sales jobs (14.05%), office and administrative support (13.35%), and teaching (9.85%).
+Montrose is a decidedly white-collar town, with fully 87.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Montrose is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Montrose who work in sales jobs (12.49%), office and administrative support (11.33%), and management occupations (9.08%).

 Also of interest is that Montrose has more people living here who work in computers and math than 95% of the places in the US.

-Montrose is a somewhat ethnically-diverse town.
+Montrose is a very ethnically-diverse town.
 The people who call Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montrose residents report their race to be White, followed by Asian.
+The greatest number of Montrose residents report their race to be White, followed by Black or African-American.
 Montrose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.95% of the town’s residents.
+People of Hispanic or Latino origin account for 15.98% of the town’s residents.
 Important ancestries of people in Montrose include Irish, German, English, and Polish.

 The most common language spoken in Montrose is English.
 Other important languages spoken here include Spanish and Italian.